We’re going electric!

 Let’s start with what these new battery electric buses are not quieter than: a pin dropping and rustling leaves.
 But that’s about it.
 They scored as the quietest buses ever in one Federal Transit Administration test.
 The amount of noise they make idling — about 39 decibels — is generally quieter than the ambient noise surrounding them.
 This means a quieter, more relaxing trip for riders and a more serene city for all of us.

-Our new battery electric buses produce zero emissions.
-This means cleaner air and a more livable city.
+Our new battery-electric buses produce zero emissions, which means cleaner air and a more livable city.

 They’re easier to maintain